 Build your credibility, and apply for the Preferred Freelancer program to enjoy daily invitations to high-paying jobs from Freelancer’s dedicated recruitment team.

 Flexjobs is similar to Freelancer with one key difference: they vet all of the job postings so that you only see the very best freelance and remote opportunities.
 Whether you’re an assistant editor, senior editor, or the Editor-in-Chief, Flexjobs makes it easy to find editing jobs.

 Their professional career coaching and resume reviews will help level up your application.
 And their in-depth employer research will ensure you only apply to the companies you really want to work with.

 If editing academic papers and business communications sets your heart alight, blaze a trail to Cambridge Proofreading and Editing.
 They do the nitty-gritty by linking you up with job proposals, allowing you to focus solely on the editing.

 You’re in control of your schedule, and a full spectrum of academic subjects are covered allowing you to work on projects you’re passionate about.

 4. The Muse

 The Muse believes the key to job satisfaction is aligning your values with those of the company you work for.
 To aid you, they provide a regularly updated job board (featuring roles from startups to Fortune 500 companies), careers advice, and detailed information about every company’s culture.

 Searching their job postings is easy.
-Type in your preferred job title (e.g. “copyeditor”), and set the location to “flexible/remote” to see all of the roles available right now.
+Type in your preferred job title (e.g. “managing editor”), and set the location to “flexible/remote” to see all of the roles available right now.

-If editing books has always been a dream of yours, become a Reedsy editor!
+If booking editing has always been a dream of yours, become a Reedsy editor!